DanielWang2029/Comp_Sci-496-Final-Report/README.md

 In the above example, we scale x axis by 0.5 to get z axis while keeping the original data the same.
 Such scaling triggers a change in covariance matrix and consequently results in different component outputs.

-Therefore affine invariant is a good property one machine learning methods could have on handling with unit sensitive or noisy datasets.
+Therefore affine invariant is a good property one machine learning methods could have on handling unit sensitive or noisy datasets.
 It allows algorithms to potentially operate on larger set of Gaussian mixtures and distributions with mild properties.

 ### 1.4 PCA and Isotropic Inputs